abdulsalamamtech/hng-stage-1/README.md

 Success Response (204 No Content): (Empty response body)Error Responses:

     404 Not Found: String does not exist in the system

+## Submission

+For your submission, make use of the bot in the stage-1-backend channel by entering /stage-one-backend in the channel and submitting in the requested URLs.

+    Your API base URL: (https://hngi13-backend-task-production.up.railway.app/api/)
+    Your GitHub repo link: https://github.com/abdulsalamamtech/hng-stage-1
+    Your full name: Abdulsalam Abdulrahman
+    Your email: abdulsalamamtech@gmal.com
+    Stack: PHP/Laravel

 ## About Laravel